hubject/opcp/OPCP-1.0.0/docs/business-processes.md

 After verifying the authenticity of the trust chain with the OEM root certificate (which has been received from the Root Certificate Pool), the MO can generate a unique e-mobility account identifier for this contract.
 To create a contract for the customer, MOs have two possibilities:

  - Create and send the contract data to the CPS using the MOs own CA, which is described in the “Providing Contract Data to Certificate Provisioning Service” process;
- - Or use V2G-PKI MO CA services to create, sign and store the contract data
+ - Or use Hubject’s MO CA services to create, sign and store the contract data, which is described in the “Providing Contract Information to Hubject Mobility Operator CA” process.

 ### Providing Contract Data to Certificate Provisioning Service